SaaS Economics

 • Scale into heavier workloads.
 Bigger customers run bigger, costlier workloads.
 Volume can lower unit cost, but usage-priced platforms also see COGS rise with consumption.

 • Platform consolidation.
 When a few cloud providers sit underneath your cost of revenue, their pricing power becomes your margin risk.
-The dynamics of that pressure are covered in AWS Margin Pressure and the Cloud Reset.
+The dynamics of that pressure are covered in AWS margin pressure and the cloud reset.

 The vulnerability is that compression and growth often arrive together.
 A company can post excellent revenue growth while quietly eroding the conversion rate that funds future growth.
 The income statement celebrates the first and buries the second.